A robust and engaging curriculum taught by enthusiastic teachers is the foundation on which we nurture knowledgeable and skilled young people.

 We teach French in Key Stage Two.
 Initially, children learn through songs and games, before they graduate to lessons in comprehension and grammar.
 This allows them to learn how to speak with increasing confidence and fluency, to express their ideas clearly, and to understand and to respond to what they hear.
 They also develop writing skills, learning to write for different audiences and purposes.
 Pupils also develop an understanding of aspects of French history, geography and culture.

 There is a weekly opportunity for pupils to sing together, as well as two choirs and visiting musicians who enhance children’s appreciation of music.
+Class concerts held each term give all the children an opportunity to experience solo performance to a small audience, and Termly Concerts an opportunity for some in front of the school.

 “My child loves choir, she loves taking part in singing events she is taken to, and now she is a good guitar player too.”
 Parent